 You can’t automate work intake.

 In order for work to be ingested into a tool and tracked, worked on, and delivered, it needs to first be conceptualized.
-The problems themselves need to be recognized.
+The problems need to be diagnosed.
 Then there needs to be requirements, design, iterations on design.
-This can be as informal as a conversation, but it’s helpful to visualize your work in familiar abstractions like a user story, a task in a plan, or some blurb about the desired end state.
+It’s helpful to visualize your work in familiar abstractions like a user story, a task in a plan, or some blurb about the desired end state.
 These all come from people, so the degrees of variation are endless.
 There are templates you can copy and reuse for these activities, but you can’t automate the process that brings them into being.
-There’s also a never ending evolution of how to do things, so your templates will become stale before long.

 You can’t automate status reporting.

-You can have a report be sent out by a tool to a distribution list or a Slack channel that shows the status of a customer’s request, or a breakdown of a project’s completion percentage, blockers, risks, and so on.
-You still need people to input that data in the tool.
-Knowing what the report should say and how it should be said is a fine art.
-It takes deep contextual understanding of the current dynamics going on within the affected teams and the project, as well as the internal culture and politics of the company.
+You need people to know what the report should say and how it should be said.
+It takes deep contextual understanding of the current dynamics going on with the project, as well as the internal culture and politics of the company.
 Simply providing data isn’t enough, your data NEEDS context, or you risk confusion and unnecessary drama.

 You can’t automate communication.